Michael Hooper (rugby union)

 Michael Kent Hooper (born 29 October 1991) is an Australian former professional rugby union player who is the former captain of the Australia national team, the Wallabies.
-His primary position is openside flanker.
+His primary position was openside flanker.

 Hooper is one of Australia's most-capped players of all time and played for the New South Wales Waratahs in Super Rugby from 2013-2023.
 He played for the Australian national rugby sevens team in 2024.
-Hooper has previously represented the Brumbies and Toyota Verblitz in his professional career.
+Hooper had previously represented the Brumbies and Toyota Verblitz in his professional career.

 Early life

 Hooper was born on 29 October 1991 in Sydney, and played his junior rugby at the Manly Roos like other former Wallabies such as George Smith.
 Hooper represented Australia under 20 at the 2011 IRB Junior World Championship where he captained the side at times and was named International Player of the Tournament.